swina/nuxpresso-docs/src/guide/workflow.md

 The answer depends on your needs.

+#### Test environment

-If you are planning to test nuxpresso use the standard workflow.
-Is a full local development environment and you only required to use an external media provider and an external email provider.
+If you are planning to set a test environment use the **standard workflow**.
+It's a full local development environment.
+You can also use an external media provider and an external email provider.
+Follows the [Strapi CMS configuration notes](/guide/configuration.html#strapi-cms-configuration-notes) on how to configure external providers

+#### Staging environment

 If you are planning to develop a real website my suggestion is to use a mixed workflow, where the CMS is in a pre-production configuration with a public access.
-You need to add the environment configuration manually depending on your provider when **nuxpresso-strapi** Strapi CMS Starter is installed.
+You need to add the environment configuration manually depending on your provider where **nuxpresso-strapi** Strapi CMS Starter is installed.

+> If you plan to deploy Strapi CMS with a local media upload option please notice that for some hosting providers that regenerate the app (like the dynos for Heroku free plan) assets are not persistent.
+This will result in possible broken links or reference to media assets in your blocks or even pages.
+> In this case my advice is to use an external provider (like Cloudinary that has a free plan) as a stable source.

 Run **nuxpresso** static site generator and **MOKAStudio** locally to start working on your website.

-When your development is completed or you just want to check a public preview of your website deploy **nuxpresso-strapi** in production.
+When your development is completed or you just want to check a public preview of your website deploy **nuxpresso** static site generator to production.

-> **MOKAStudio** is not required to be deployed since it can connect directly to your CMS.**
+> **MOKAStudio is not required to be deployed since it can connect directly to your CMS.**
 >
-> In this case any change, update will automatically update your CMS.
->
-> In order to reflect the changes you need to deploy **nuxpresso**
+> **For security reasons my advice is to not deploy MOKAStudio**